MicrosoftEdge/MSEdgeExplainers/Accessibility/AriaNotify/explainer.md

 whitespace](https://infra.spec.whatwg.org/#strip-leading-and-trailing-ascii-whitespace)) before the notification is sent to the platform API (invalid strings will throw an exception).

-When no `notificationID` is explicitly provided by the content author, the `notificationID` is set to `notify` by default.
+When no `notificationId` is explicitly provided by the content author, the `notificationId` is set to `notify` by default.

-To specify a `notificationID`, pass the string as the second parameter.
-Alternatively, the `notificationID` may be expressed in an object form with property `notificationID`.
+To specify a `notificationId`, pass the string as the second parameter.
+Alternatively, the `notificationId` may be expressed in an object form with property `notificationId`.
 For example:

 #### Example 2
 ```